neurala/via-native-plugins/README.md

 ## Building

-### Prerequisites :
+### Prerequisites
-- [CMake](https://cmake.org/download/#latest) is required to configure the sample plugins and the stub library
+- [CMake](https://cmake.org/download/#latest) is required to configure the sample plugins and the stub library.
-- [Conan < 2.0](https://github.com/conan-io/conan/releases/latest/download/conan-win-64.exe) is used to download external dependencies for some of the plugin samples (such as WebSocket). **Conan 2 is currently not supported, use the latest 1.xx**.
+- Conan < 2.0 is used to download external dependencies for some of the plugin samples (such as WebSocket). **Conan 2 is currently not supported, use the latest 1.xx.**
+  - On Windows, either use [the installer](https://github.com/conan-io/conan/releases/latest/download/conan-win-64.exe) or install using `pip install conan==1.xx` (where `xx` is the latest available version of Conan 1).
+  - On Linux, either install [a package](https://github.com/conan-io/conan/releases/download/1.64.1/conan-ubuntu-64.deb) (this one is specific to Ubuntu) or install using `pip` as shown above.
-- The compilation environment should be using the latest [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)
+- The compilation environment should be using the latest [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (if using Windows) or GCC 10 (if using Linux).

-### Usage (Visual Studio):
+### Usage (Visual Studio)
 Visual Studio [supports CMake projects by default](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160), you should just have to open the directory as a new project, and configure it as you see fit.

-### Usage (command line):
+### Usage (command line)

-From a developer shell, navigate to this project directory then type:
+From a developer shell (Windows) or a regular terminal (Linux), navigate to this project directory then type:

 ```
-cmake -S"." -B"build" -GNinja ..
+cmake -S"." -B"build" -GNinja
 cmake --build build
 ```

-> Note: `ninja` is only one of CMake generator options, it is installed along with CMake tool by Visual Studio Installer.
+> Note: `Ninja` is only one of the possible CMake generator options.
+It is installed along with CMake tool by the Visual Studio installer.
 We recommend it, but you may choose to use
-  The visual studio generator instead (based on MSBuild, run `cmake --help` for a full list).
+  The Visual Studio generator instead (based on MSBuild, run `cmake --help` for a full list).

 ## Testing
 Basic functional tests in the example plugins are implemented using Boost.Test.
-The test executables can be run using `bin/<plugin>_tests.exe`.
+The test executables can be run using `build\bin\<plugin>_tests.exe` (Windows) or `build/bin/<plugin>_tests` (Linux).
 All generated DLLs and executables (such as the SDK stub library and plugins) are generated in the same directory.

 ## Writing a plugin